 6. LESS SICKNESS

-7. NO PMS
+7. LESS, OR NO PMS

-8. NO DEPRESSION OR ANXIETY
+8. LESS DEPRESSION AND ANXIETY

-A Fit and Healthy Body Will Help Beat Depression… IN A BIG WAY!
+A Fit and Healthy Body will Help Beat Depression… IN A BIG WAY!

 9. BETTER MEMORY

-Making Small Changes One Step at a Time
+Make Small Changes One Step at a Time

 Here is a list of the things you can easily start changing today.
-You do not need to do everything at once, but instead incrementally make small changes every day/week until they become habits.
+You do not need to do everything at once, but instead incrementally make small changes every day/week/and month until they become habits.
 It is vital you consume ALL foods on the list as much as possible, as you will need all of these food groups to ensure a well balanced diet that contains enough nutrients.

-- To keep sugars down you should shy away from most shop bought cereals and instead go for porridge oats, oat bran or home made granola/muesli.
+- To keep sugars down you should shy away from most shop bought cereals and instead go for porridge oats, oat bran, or homemade granola/muesli.

 THINGS TO ADD IN